gyrospectre/securitybot/README.md

 ### Okta
 Okta support has been added, building on [Chandler Newby][mew1033]'s initial work.
 You'll need a API token from the Okta console, and add it and the base url (in the form https://{org name}.okta.com) to `config/bot.yaml`.

+### Secrets Management
+Friends don't let friends store clear-text passwords in code!
+The base setup now stores all secrets in Hashicorp Vault instead of the config files, as it did in the original SecurityBot.
+Support for AWS Secrets Manager will also be added shortly.
+If you want to update your secrets after initial install, you can use the handy helper script in `vault/init.py`.

 ### Running the bot
 Take a look at the provided `main.py` in the root directory for an example on how to use all of these.